-The Calhoun County Building in Marshall opens to the public on Monday, July 6, 2020.
-We are still requiring appointments for our office due to the Governors Executive Order to comply with social distancing and proper usage of masks.
+The Calhoun County Building in Marshall remains opens to the public.
+We are NO LONGER requiring appointments for our office.
+Our office will still comply with social distancing and proper usage of masks.
 Only 1 person per household unless it is a marriage license or the need of notarizing signatures for legal documents.
 Please see the services listed below and how we can service you best.
 Currently, our hours are Monday-Thursday from 8-5 and Friday, 8-12 noon.

 *A Drop Box is available for any Clerk, Register of Deeds or Elections documents, that have been filled out completely, with payment, if applicable.
 The drop box is available on the west side of the parking lot, located directly behind the Calhoun County Building in Marshall.
 This drop box is used in conjunction with the Calhoun County Treasurer’s office.
 This drop box is NOT for any court related documents.

 Birth, Death & Marriage Certified copies of these records that occurred in Calhoun County, can be obtained by using the form on our website.
-You can either mail or fax the request into our office with appropriate documentation and payment.
+You can either mail, email, or fax the request into our office with appropriate documentation and payment.

 DBA or Assumed Names Copies of an existing one can be requested by mail or fax along with payment.
 To apply for a new DBA please use the appropriate form found on our website.
 It must be properly notarize and payment must be accompanied.